 No matter how straightforward or involved you make your workboxes, you will benefit from the organization, independence, and motivation they create.

 These are just a few of the ideas we use in our homeschool space.
-They have made my life easier than those early years and have prevented homeschool burnout.
+They have made my life easier than in those early years and have prevented homeschool burnout.

 Lighten Your Load

 This last one isn’t a system, but some advice I’m throwing in as a freebie.
 You don’t need to do everything every day!
 Try using a loop schedule or alternating subjects.

 We rotate through science and history every other day.
 That means one week we do science for three days and history for two.
 Then it switches to three history and two science for the following two weeks.
 We also alternate through grammar and spelling, and we cover some topics together with a morning basket.

 Homeschool burnout doesn’t have to be a reality when you put some simple systems in place.
 The little time and effort you put into setting them up will have a huge payoff.

 - Have some free time in the afternoon

 - Do something for fun with the kids